learn-co-curriculum/dsc-mle-review/README.md

 $\frac{n}{y} = \frac{1}{p} $
 $p = \frac{y}{n}$

-And voila, you've verified the intuitive solution discussed above; the maximum likelihood for a binomial sample is the observed frequency!
+And voilà, you've verified the intuitive solution discussed above; the maximum likelihood for a binomial sample is the observed frequency!

 ## Additional Resources